 I copyedit in MS Word Track Changes, and I use the Chicago Manual of Style, 17th ed., and Merriam-Webster as references.

 Proofreading should take place after your story is approved, rewrites have already happened, and a full sweep for grammar and spelling errors has already been done.
 Proofreading catches lingering errors missed in previous passes.
 Someone else should have already seen your work at least once by this stage.

-The final step in the editing process to polish your final files before they go to the printer or digital press.
-Ensuring that a manuscript is free from tiny spelling and punctuation errors.
+The final step in the editing process to polish your files before they go to the printer or digital press.
+Ensuring that a manuscript is free of tiny spelling and punctuation errors.

-Using a keen eye for detail and a systematic method for spotting every subtle error, proofreading checks for design and formatting mistakes, unbalanced spreads, typos, incorrect or missing folios and running heads, wrong chapter numbers, and anything else that previous editors might have missed up until this point.
+Using a keen eye for detail and a systematic method for spotting every subtle error, proofreading checks for design and formatting mistakes, unbalanced spreads, typos, incorrect or missing folios and running heads, wrong chapter or page numbers, and anything else that previous editors could have missed up until this point.

 Contact me now at email@example.com or shoot me a text at (858) 213-9478 and let’s clean up your copy!